Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/SetupUsage/Readme.md

 ### Libraries Used
 1. #### **Flet**
 [Flet](https://flet.dev/) is a Python framework for building web, desktop, and mobile apps.
-It's used here to create the Graphical User Interface (GUI) for the app.
+It's used here to create the Graphical User Interface (GUI) for the app.<br>

 2. #### **Asyncio**
 [Asyncio](https://docs.python.org/3/library/asyncio.html) is a library used to write concurrent code in Python.
-It's utilized for handling asynchronous tasks like I/O-bound functions and networking.
+It's utilized for handling asynchronous tasks like I/O-bound functions and networking.<br>

 3. #### **Threading**
-[Threading](https://docs.python.org/3/library/threading.html) is used for executing multiple threads (lighter than processes) in parallel, enabling background tasks without blocking the main program.
+[Threading](https://docs.python.org/3/library/threading.html) is used for executing multiple threads (lighter than processes) in parallel, enabling background tasks without blocking the main program.<br>

 4. #### **NumPy**
 [NumPy](https://numpy.org/) is a powerful numerical computing library in Python.
-It is used for mathematical operations, array multiplications, or any complex number-crunching tasks.
+It is used for mathematical operations, array multiplications, or any complex number-crunching tasks.<br>

 5. #### **Bleak**
 [Bleak](https://github.com/hbldh/bleak) is a Python library for Bluetooth Low Energy (BLE) communications.
 It is used to interact with BLE devices.
 ```arduino